 In Awakening, you can wind up without any party members by giving Anders to the templars, refusing to let Oghren and Justice join the Wardens, ordering Nathaniel to be hanged, killing Velanna and refusing to let Sigrun accompany you into Kal Hirol.

 In Dragon Age II, it's possible to miss Isabela simply by not bothering to go back to the Hanged Man.
 And if you refuse to help a dwarf get his cargo of illegal lyrium back, which most party members object to, no less, you'll never discover that that secondary quest was actually a ploy to help (and meet) Fenris.
+During the last portion of the game, depending on your choices you may end up losing (and even be forced to fight) about half your team.

 The SEBEC route of Persona only allows you to take one optional party member out of an available four (Brown, Elly, Ayase or Reiji), while the Snow Queen route lets you take two out of three (Brown, Elly and Nanjo).
 This means you'd have to play the game fourteen times to see all the different characters and interactions in every ending.
 Hey, they had to put Replay Value in there somehow!